2014 Penn State Nittany Lions football team: No. 13 Ohio State

-November 1 vs. Maryland
+Maryland

 Penn State entered the game on a three-game losing streak, looking to snap it at home against Maryland, who was 5–3.
 Offensively, Penn State looked to build on the modest improvement from its offensive line against Ohio State.
 Notwithstanding the fact that it was missing two veterans due to injury – Donovan Smith and Miles Dieffenbach – and the status of center Wendy Laurent was in question due to his role in an egg-throwing incident before the game (ultimately he played), Penn State was "optimistic" regarding the group's amelioration.
 Defensively, Penn State was led by Mike Hull, an inexplicable "snub" from the semifinalist list for the Butkus Award coming off a 19-tackle performance against Ohio State.
 Penn State needed to control Stefon Diggs, Maryland's top offensive weapon.
 The game was important for both teams, according to one Penn State writer: "This feels like a swing game in the context of both teams' seasons.
 In each case, with a win, seven or eight wins are on the table.
 With a loss, perhaps, seven or eight losses are."
 Despite a potentially "anemic" offense, Penn State was largely expected to win in a close game according to writers from SBNation.com, the Big Ten Network, and ESPN's Big Ten Blog.